hammrxu/php-postgre-exercise/README.md

-# silverorange PHP Developer Assessment
+# PHP Developer Assessment

-This exercise is designed to assess how you approach tasks required in your position as an intermediate PHP developer at silverorange.
-We are interested to see how you work as well, as what your final results are; include useful Git commit messages and comments where you think your code may be unclear.
+Thanks to silverorange.

-Please do not include your name or any other self-identifying information in code or commit messages as silverorange will anonymize your work before reviewing.
+This repository is designed to assess how myself approach tasks required in position as an intermediate PHP developer at silverorange. you will see how my work as well, as what my final results are; include useful Git commit messages and comments where I think my code may be unclear.

 ## Tasks